agrifooddatacanada/OCA_training_pathway/README.md

 # 8. Reference your schema in your documentation

+For OCA schemas, we *highly* recommend that you include the SAID identifier in your citation.
+The best way to do this is to put the SAID identifier of the schema bundle in the title of your schema when publishing.

 # 9. Create a data entry sheet in Excel

 # 10. Add drop down menu choices